Jeremie-R/OkayWeather/ReadMe.md

 A simple web app I developed in 2019. \
-I was learning code, writing crazy things \
+I was learning code, and writing crazy things \
 but I least it sort of works.

 [older version for github](https://jeremie-r.github.io/OkayWeather/)